Subdomain-takeover

 Introduction

+When you buy a domain for your website.
+Domain provider will offer you subdomain.
 Subdomain takeover is one such often-overlooked security risk that can have severe consequences for businesses and organizations.
 In the ever-changing landscape of cybersecurity, website owners and administrators must be vigilant about potential vulnerabilities that could compromise their online presence.
-In this SEO-friendly article, we will delve into the world of subdomain takeover, exploring its definition, the risks it poses, and essential preventive measures to fortify your website’s defenses.
+In this article, we will delve into the world of subdomain takeover, exploring its definition, the risks it poses, and essential preventive measures to fortify your website’s defenses.

 What is Subdomain Takeover?